Provence Cycling Holiday

 Level: Difficulty Easy to Medium

-On this fully supported cycling holiday we explore the best of Provence in Southern France.
-We stay in the most beautiful towns and villages, visit unforgettable sights and ride through spectacularly colorful scenery.
+We stay in some of the most beautiful towns and villages, visit unforgettable sights and ride through spectacularly colorful scenery.

-The tour begins in the stunning village of Roussillon, and from there we cycle through the quiet lanes and vineyards of Provence.
+The tour begins in the stunning Luberon Natural Park; from there we cycle through the lavendar fields, olive groves and vineyards of Provence.
 We visit incredible historic monuments in Arles, Glanum and the Luberon Region.
-We enjoy olive oil and wine tastings at a local vineyard, and we ride through the most delightful villages; including Gordes, Baux, Fontaine-de-Vaucluse and many more.
+We visit the locations that inspired Van Gogh, Monet, Cezanne and countless other artists, and we sample the delicious local wine and gastronomy.

-We also run a self-guided version of this tour.
+We also run a more challenging self-guided version of this tour.

 Provence Cycling Tour Map